dotnet/AspNetCore.Docs/aspnetcore/migration/mvc.md

 ## Test each method

-The layout file and styles have not been migrated yet, so the rendered views only contain the content in the view files.
-The layout file generated links for the `About` and `Contact` views will not be available yet.
+The layout file and styles haven't been migrated yet, so the rendered views only contain the content in the view files.
+The layout file links for the `About` and `Contact` views won't be available yet.

-Invoke the rendered views from the browser on the running ASP.NET core app by replacing the current port number with the port number used in the ASP.NET core project.
-For example: `https://localhost:44375/home/about`.
+Invoke the rendered views from the browser on the running ASP.NET core app by replacing the current port number with the port number used in the ASP.NET Core project.
+For example, `https://localhost:44375/home/about`.

 ## Migrate static content

-In ASP.NET MVC 5 and earlier, static content was hosted from the root of the web project and was intermixed with server-side files.
+In ASP.NET MVC 5 and earlier, static content was hosted from the web project's root directory and was intermixed with server-side files.
 In ASP.NET Core, static content is hosted in the *wwwroot* folder.

 Copy the static content from the ASP.NET MVC *WebApp1* project to the *wwwroot* folder in the ASP.NET Core *WebApp1* project: